The Clinician's Guide to Removable Overdentures

 Some patients imagine a complicated and time-consuming cleaning process, but that’s far from the truth.
 The daily care routine for a removable overdenture is straightforward and quick.
 It simply involves removing the prosthesis, brushing it with a soft-bristled brush and non-abrasive cleaner, and cleaning around the implants in the mouth.
 This entire maintenance regimen only takes a few minutes each day.
 Modern materials, like monolithic PMMA used in digital dentures, are also non-porous and resistant to stains and bacteria, making them even easier to keep clean and hygienic.
 Reassuring patients that care is simple can ease their concerns significantly.

-Myth: The Treatment Takes Too Long
+Myth: The Process Takes Forever

 Compared to the timeline for some other restorative options, the overdenture process is often quite efficient.
 While it requires a healing period for the implants to integrate with the bone, the actual creation and placement of the prosthesis can be relatively fast, especially with digital workflows.
 Digital design and manufacturing have streamlined the process, reducing the number of appointments needed for impressions and adjustments.
 This means patients can restore their smile and function in fewer visits than they might expect.
 Highlighting the efficiency of the modern treatment process can make it a much more attractive option for patients eager for results.